apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     configuration file.
 It affects the connections handling the ZAB protocol and the Fast Leader Election protocol.
 Default value is **false**.

+* *multiAddress.reachabilityCheckEnabled* :
+    (Java system property: **zookeeper.multiAddress.reachabilityCheckEnabled**)
+    **New in 3.6.0:**
+    Since ZooKeeper 3.6.0 you can also [specify multiple addresses](#id_multi_address) for each ZooKeeper server instance (this can increase availability when multiple physical network interfaces can be used parallel in the cluster).
+ZooKeeper will perform ICMP ECHO requests or try to establish a TCP connection on port 7 (Echo) of the destination host in order to find the reachable addresses.
+This happens only if you provide multiple addresses in the configuration.
+    The reachable check can fail if you hit some ICMP rate-limitation, (e.g. on MacOS) when you try to start a large (e.g. 11+) ensemble members cluster on a single machine for testing.

+    Default value is **true**.
+By setting this parameter to 'false' you can disable the reachability checks.
+    Please note, disabling the reachability check will cause the cluster not to be able to reconfigure itself properly during network problems, so the disabling is advised only during testing.

 <a name="Disabling+data+directory+autocreation"></a>